open-telemetry/opentelemetry-specification/specification/logs/data-model.md

 The SDK MAY have an option to allow exporting maps with duplicated keys (e.g. for better performance or for receivers that accept duplicated keys).
-If such option is provided, it MUST be documented that for many log record receivers, handling of maps with duplicated keys is unpredictable.
+If such option is provided, it MUST be documented that for many receivers, handling of maps with duplicated keys is unpredictable.

 ### Field Kinds